Formerly WB9JPS, licensed since 1972 and originally from Illinois. Was QRT from 1980 to 2011.

 Rig: Kenwood TS-590S, Elecraft KPA500, Palstar tuner, WinKeyer USB

 Antennas (HOA area, everything is low-observable):

 Logging: HRD, and N1MM+ for contesting

-I'm an electronics engineer at the Lawrence Livermore National Laboratory, and a graduate of the University of Illinois.
+I'm a retired electronics engineer and a graduate of the University of Illinois.
 My professional interests and experience are instrumentation, high-performance analog and interface circuit design, and physics diagnostics.
 I wrote two books, "LabVIEW Graphical Programming" and "LabVIEW Power Programming" and currently have nine patents in various fields.
 In my spare time, I enjoy fine woodworking, metalworking, bicyling, and hiking.

 Here is my mighty antenna farm.
 Hard to see?
 That's the idea.
 Paint your antenna with flat grey automotive primer, and it blends well with the sky and does not catch a glint in the sun.
 Unfortunately, this is as good as it gets in my CC&R community, where nobody has ratted on me yet.
 I have a nice T-shirt from hamapparel.com that says "HOA?
 Heck No." That's my motto for a retirement location, a few years from now...
 Dreaming of that aluminum overcast.

 Here is how I feed my dipoles.
 One LMR400 feedline goes to a little box with a Kilovac SPDT relay inside.
 Each dipole has its own balun, wound with RG400 on a ferrite toroid.
 Wires for the fan dipole are 20 AWG stranded Teflon (I had a bunch of surplus rolls of it!).
 The 80 m dipole uses 16 AWG magnet wire.
 The support pole is a 1-inch diameter Plexiglas rod.
 At the end of each dipole is a small spring to maintain tension; only a few pounds per wire is required.